 Understanding Each Spotlight

 These are selected based on your specific job role.
-They reflect traits that are statistically linked to performance in jobs like yours, even if they take effort.
+They reflect traits that are statistically linked to performance in jobs like yours, even if they are harder for you.

 Why they matter: